 • 79% of consumers on average trust online reviews as much as personal recommendations – but this percentage goes up to 89% for those aged 35-54

 Navigating the review landscape can be hard though.
 One thing that puts many marketers and business owners off from actively requesting reviews is the fear of a negative review.
 With the best will in the world, it’s impossible to avoid the odd one or two star review –in fact, consumers are suspicious of a perfect five-star profile so a few negative reviews can actually make your review profile seem more genuine and authentic.

-We know no-one likes to get a bad review but this fear shouldn’t hold you back from pursuing a proactive reputation management strategy in 2020.
+We know no-one likes to get a bad review but this fear shouldn’t hold you back from pursuing a proactive reputation management strategy in 2021 so you can capitalise on the growing online retail sector and higher volume of online shoppers.
 To ensure you do just that, the following tips empower you to deal with negative reviews with confidence, removing the fear and freeing you up to make online reviews work for your business over the next 12 months.

 Deal with the review

 Your first tactic to fight bad online reviews and stop them derailing your business is to actually deal with the bad review and then address the root cause to stop it happening again.
 If the review is in breach of the review site’s code of conduct, you may be able to get it removed.
 You can also try approaching your customer if the issue has been resolved and ask them to remove or update it.